Petra Kelly: Death

 On 19 October 1992, the decomposed bodies of Kelly and her partner, ex-general and Green politician Gert Bastian (born 1923), were discovered in the bedroom of her house in Bonn by police officials after they received a call from both Bastian's wife and Kelly's grandmother who reported that they had not heard from either Bastian or Kelly for a few weeks.
-The police determined that Kelly was shot dead while sleeping by Bastian, who then killed himself.
+The police determined that Kelly was shot dead while sleeping by Bastian, who then died of suicide.
 She was 44, he was 69.
 The last time anyone heard from the couple was on 30 September 1992 when Kelly sent a parcel to her grandmother.
 Police estimated the deaths had most likely occurred on 1 October but the exact time of death could not be pinpointed owing to the delay in finding the bodies and their resultant state of decomposition.
 Kelly was buried in the Waldfriedhof (forest cemetery) in Würzburg, near the village of Heidingsfeld in Lower Franconia, Bavaria.